 This section amends section 11(s)(1) of the Act (7 U.S.C.
 2020(s)(1)) to allow States to provide transitional food and nutrition benefits to households with children that cease to receive cash assistance under a state-funded public assistance program.
-Transitional benefits may currently be provided to households ceasing to receive cash assistance under the federally supported Temporary Assistance for Needy Families (TANF) program.
+Transitional benefits may currently be provided to households ceasing to receive cash assistance for Needy Families (TANF) program.
 Transitional benefits consist of 5 months' benefits based on the benefit amount immediately prior to losing cash assistance.